 Running a full load through the dishwasher saves as much as 35 percent of the water used to wash dishes by hand.
 Running a dishwasher when it’s less than full wastes more than just water, it wastes energy as well.

 Newer, more efficient showerheads have the same water pressure but can increase water conservation by up to 75 percent compared to a regular showerhead.

 The average washing machine uses 40.9 gallons of water per load.
 Wash full loads of laundry and save water and energy costs.

 5. Harvest your rainwater

-Landscape irrigation accounts for nearly nine billion gallons of the water used per day nationwide.
+Landscape irrigation accounts for nearly 9 billion gallons of the water used per day nationwide.
 This spring, use a rain barrel to harvest rainwater.

 6. Go to the car wash

 Car washes are actually more efficient than washing your car at home.
-If you don’t think that your local carwash recycles their water, try a waterless car wash.
+If you don’t think that your local carwash recycles its water, try a waterless car wash.